Marlins vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 14 doubles, nine home runs, 27 walks and 42 RBI (77 total hits).
-He has stolen three bases.
+- Vladimir Guerrero Jr. has 78 hits with 15 doubles, nine home runs, 27 walks and 42 RBI.
+He's also stolen three bases.

 Guerrero Recent Games